More than half of American taxpayers use a professional to prepare their taxes, according to the IRS.

 Lemau Studio / Shutterstock.com

 While the courts took the wind out of the IRS plan to test tax preparers, the agency does still register them.
-On the IRS website, the agency says that everyone who gets paid to file someone else’s taxes must have a preparer tax identification number (PTIN):
+On the IRS website, the agency says that everyone who gets paid to file someone else’s taxes must have a preparer tax identification number (PTIN).

 Just remember that there are no education requirements or competency testing that go along with that number.
 In other words, while you want to make sure your preparer is properly registered with the government, don’t stop there.
-The IRS offers explanations of the various credentials and qualifications that a tax preparer may hold.
+The IRS offers explanations of the various credentials and qualifications that a tax preparer could hold.
 This information can help you gauge whether someone is a good choice.

 In addition to asking about credentials and qualifications, ask how someone keeps up on annual changes to the tax code.
 Your tax preparer doesn’t necessarily need a degree, but if the extent of his or her experience is filing returns for Cousin Jimmy for the last two years, I suggest you keep looking.